It's a good day to be an OneConnect Financial Technology Co. Ltd. (OCFT) shareholder - The Dwinnex

 As of close of business last night, OneConnect Financial Technology Co.
-Ltd.’s stock clocked out at $0.64, down -11.34% from its previous closing price of $0.72.
-In other words, the price has decreased by -$0.0813 from its previous closing price.
-On the day, 601392 shares were traded.
-OCFT stock price reached its highest trading level at $0.7090 during the session, while it also had its lowest trading level at $0.6200.
+Ltd.’s stock clocked out at $0.91, up 45.51% from its previous closing price of $0.63.
+In other words, the price has increased by $+0.2855 from its previous closing price.
+On the day, 7530668 shares were traded.
+OCFT stock price reached its highest trading level at $0.9574 during the session, while it also had its lowest trading level at $0.7298.

 Top 5 Cheap Stocks to Own Right Now